GabrielDiDomenico/EulerProblems/README.md

 # EulerProblems
-My resolution of the problems in the site Project Euler
+My solutions of the problems in the site Project Euler

 # Author